esya223/MyGenome/README.md

 <summary> Assembly was completed on MCC
 <summary> scp was used to transfer trimmed sequences from the virtual machine to MCC.
 <summary> Optimal k-mer values for the genome assembly was determined with Velvet Advisor (https://dna.med.monash.edu.au/~torsten/velvet_advisor/)
-<summary> VelvetOptimiser ran at step 10 an step 2 to find the k-value.
+<summary> VelvetOptimiser ran at step 10 and 2 to find the optimal k-value.

 ```